AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/README.md

 ## Predicted Masks Examples

-The following is an exmaple of a predicted mask from the Oxford-IIIT Pet Dataset.
+The following is an example of a predicted mask from the Oxford-IIIT Pet Dataset.

 ![alt text](https://github.com/AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/blob/main/Figures/Figure_2.png)

-Surprisingly, the model was tested on random animal images and it performed faily well.
+Surprisingly, the model was tested on random animal images and it performed fairly well.
 For example, the predicted mask for an Image containing Monkeys:

 ![alt text](https://github.com/AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/blob/main/Figures/Figure_3.png)